Baltic Governorates: History

 The Governor-General, the highest local executive official and military authority, was in charge of the internal order in the provinces and had to take care of their overall security.
 He was in charge of recruiting troops and had to keep an eye on the garrisons and fortifications.
-His civil duties included supervising the provincial administration and prisons, maintaining land roads and bridges, issuing passports, and overseeing collection of state taxes and customs duties.
+His civil duties included supervising the provincial administration and prisons, maintaining land roads and bridges, issuing passports, and overseeing the collection of state taxes and customs duties.
 He appointed and dismissed higher officials.
-The Office of the Baltic Governor-General was abolished at the beginning of the russification in the Baltic Provinces in 1876.
+The Office of the Baltic Governor-General was abolished at the beginning of the Russification in the Baltic Provinces in 1876.

-Similarly to guberniyas of the autonomous Grand Duchy of Finland, the Baltic Governorates until the end of 19th century were not a subject to the common civil and administrative laws of the Russian Empire, but did not have monetary, fiscal and passport system of their own.
-Like guberniyas of the Kingdom of Poland they were treated as an integral entity and the Russian law provided them the preservation of local authorities.
-In Baltics these were Landtags.
-The special legislation which set rules for municipal administration and entrepreneurship according to local traditions, as well as the privileges to the local nobility in the Baltics was known under the collective name of Ostsee Right (Остзейское право).
+Similar to the guberniyas of the autonomous Grand Duchy of Finland, the Baltic Governorates were not subject to the common civil and administrative laws of the Russian Empire until the end of the 19th century.
+However, they did not have a monetary, fiscal, and passport system of their own.
+Like the guberniyas of the Kingdom of Poland, they were treated as an integral entity, and Russian law provided them the preservation of local authorities.
+In the Baltics, these were the Landtags.
+The special legislation which set rules for municipal administration and entrepreneurship according to local traditions, as well as the privileges of the local nobility, was known under the collective name of Ostsee Right (Остзейское право).

-From the end of the 18th century through 1917 names and territories of the Governorate of Courland (Kurländisches Gouvernement, Курляндская губерния), the Governorate of Livland (Livländisches Gouvernement, Лифляндская губерния) and the Governorate of Estland (Estländisches Gouvernement, Эстляндская губерния) remained unchanged; the February Revolution of 1917 was followed by an internal redistribution of Latvian and Estonian lands between the latter two.
-The October Revolution of 1917 and the Treaty of Brest-Litovsk of 1918 created the prerequisites for declaration of independence of these governorships from Russia as the independent states of Estonia and Latvia.
+From the end of the 18th century through 1917, the names and territories of the Courland Governorate, the Livonia Governorate, and the Estonia Governorate remained unchanged.
+The February Revolution of 1917 was followed by an internal redistribution of Latvian and Estonian lands between the latter two.
+The October Revolution of 1917 and the Treaty of Brest-Litovsk of 1918 created the prerequisites for the declaration of independence of these governorships from Russia as the independent states of Estonia and Latvia.